DeltaResero/mocp-lite/README.md

 ## Usage

 Run the program with the `mocf` command.
+The usage is simple and designed to be as intuitive as basic functions in Midnight Commander.

 ```bash
 mocf